xs-fork/curl-rs/README.md

 # curl

-A simple package for Rust.
+A simple curl package for Rust.

+Now it is just a proof of concept.